fangwd/jsini/README.md

     "thread_count": 5
   }
   ```
-- Object keys can be sorted when exporting (similar to Python's `sort_keys` option in `json.dumps`).
+- Object keys can be optionally sorted when exporting (similar to Python's `sort_keys` option in their `json.dumps`).
 - No dependencies.
-The library is written in pure C and only requires standard C libraries.
+The library is written in pure C and only requires the standard C runtime.
 - Reusable components.
-The hash table, array and string buffer in the library can be used on their own without relying on other parts of the library.
-See `jsh.h`, `jsa.h` and `jsb.h` for the API.
+The hash table, array and string buffer in the source code can be used on their own without relying on other parts of the library.
+See `jsh.h`, `jsa.h` and `jsb.h` for their API.

 ## Usage
-Because of its ease of use, C++ wrapper is recommended to use the library (although it does not expose all functions provided by the library, e.g. parsing .ini files).
+Because of its ease of use, the C++ wrapper is recommended whenever a suitable compiler is available (although currently it does not expose all functions provided by the library, e.g. parsing .ini files).
 The wrapper is fully contained in one header file `jsini.hpp`.
 See `tests/test.cpp` for usage examples.

 ## Parsing
 To parse a string that contains json-like data pass it to the constructor of `jsini::Value`: